izupet/laravel-flyimages/README.md

 Customize route in flyimages.php config file.
 This route will be used as a path to the images in your templates.

-Now for every image you want to optimize it you should append query string to the path.
+Now for every image you want to optimize you should append query string to the path.
 Possible parameters are:
 ```
 lg-w lg-h md-w md-h sm-w sm-h xs-w xs-m
 ```

+Valid values for this parameters are:

+* number (integer) of pixels
+* text (string) auto - calculate this dimension automatically according to opposite one (the ratio is kept)

 If screen resolution is equal or higher than 1200px the lg prefixed parameters are used.